Vir8p/Video_Editor_using-Python3/README.md

 - [ ] OS
 - [ ] Math

-In this Program we have to save all three files in the same directory that is main.py , clip_detail.csv , text2speech.csv
+In this Program we have to save all three files in the same directory that is
+1.  main.py
+2.  clip_detail.csv
+3.  text2speech.csv

+Then we feed details like directory of Video File want to edit with those clip timing in [ clip_detail.csv ].